vanhoefm/libwifi/docs/linux_tutorial.md

 	wpa_supplicant -D nl80211 -i wlan1 -c client.conf -dd -K

 The parameter `-D nl80211` means the modern `nl80211` API is used to communicate with the kernel.
-The parameter `-i wlan` specifies the interface to use and `-c client.conf` the configuration of the network.
+The parameter `-i wlan1` specifies the interface to use and `-c client.conf` the configuration of the network.
 Finally, `-dd -K` causes verbose debug output and causes encryption keys to be printed, respectively.

 ## Compiling and starting IWD